-Aldine ISD Students Designed a Bus Shelter
+Aldine ISD Students Designed A Bus Shelter

 By: Chelsea Davis-Bibb, Ed.D.

-It has been a few years since Hector Balazar, Sergio Garcia, and Eliezer Guillen won a contest to design a bus shelter, and recently, many gathered at Eisenhower High School for the ribbon cutting of the beautiful new bus shelter that will forever be a part of the community.
+It has been a few years since, Hector Balazar, Sergio Garcia, and Eliezer Guillen won a contest to design a bus shelter.
+Recently, many gathered at Eisenhower High School for the ribbon cutting of the beautiful new bus shelter that will forever be a part of the community.
 The students started this project back in 2018, but due to the pandemic, the ribbon cutting ceremony was placed on hold.

 The Aldine Independent School District (AISD) partnered with METRO on this project so that students would have a real-world experience through STEAM (Science, Technology, Engineering, Art, and Math.
 The vision was brought to Metro by Brad Kaplan, a Digital Learning Specialist who recently retired from the district after 33 years, who pitched the idea to Tom Lambert, CEO of Metro.
 He stated, “This innovation challenge empowered our students to apply academic content to solve a relevant problem in their community.”